Magnetic field-induced deformation of the spin-density wave microphases in Ca$_3$Co$_2$O$_6$: Introduction

+However, the origin of the slow dynamics can be more intricate than suggested by the rigid chain picture.
+More recently, resonant x-ray~\cite{Agrestini08a,Mazzoli09} and neutron spectroscopies~\cite{Agrestini08b,Moyoshi11,Fleck10,Paddison14,Motoya18} revealed the SDW order below $\Tsdw \simeq$ 25~K, which has a three-sublattice structure and a very long modulation wavelength $\lambda_\mathrm{SDW}\!\simeq\!
+10^3$\,$\AA$ ($\simeq\!\!10^2$ magnetic sites) along the $c$ axis.
+It was found that $\lambda_\mathrm{SDW}$ increases as temperature $T$ is lowered and the corresponding relaxation time grows substantially.
+Eventually, the system starts to deviate from equilibrium below $T \lesssim$ 13~K,\cite{Moyoshi11} which is much higher than $\Tsf$ for the appearance of the metamagnetic magnetization steps.
+Since the spin chains are not ferromagnetically ordered in the SDW state, the interpretation of the rigid chain picture is, if not questionable, more subtle than originally proposed.

-Furthermore, it was recently demonstrated that the slow spin dynamics can be bypassed by an elaborate field-cooling protocol, where every in-field measurement is performed after a separate cooling in the target magnetic field~\cite{Nekrashevic21}.
-Remarkably, the protocol allowed for reaching the equilibrium 1/3 magnetization plateau down to $T = 2$ K without suffered from metastable states~\cite{Nekrashevic21}.
-When combined with neutron and other spectroscopies, it has a potential for investigating field-induced deformation of the SDW state and incommensurate-commensurate (IC-C) transitions.
-The purpose of this work is to provide a theoretical guide for such future experiments by presenting an equilibrium in-field phase diagram for a realistic three-dimensional (3D) lattice model for CCO.
-We address both model-specific and universal physics by combining mean-field (MF) theory, MC simulations, and Ginzburg-Landau (GL) theory.
+Indeed, the SDW phase may hold the key to understanding the peculiar slow dynamics at low temperatures.
+It was recently demonstrated that the slow spin dynamics can be bypassed by an elaborate field-cooling protocol, where every in-field measurement is performed after a separate cooling in the target magnetic field.\cite{Nekrashevic21} Remarkably, the protocol allowed for reaching the 1/3 magnetization plateau down to $T = 2\,\mathrm{K} < \Tsf$ without being suffered from metastable states, which was in good agreement with MC simulations in equilibrium.
+Since the SDW order is believed to disappear and replaced by a ferrimagnetic state at high magnetic fields, the new experiment may suggest that the spin relaxation at low temperatures may be influenced by the extent to which the system has been through the low-field SDW phase during the cooling.
+In fact, it is known that the SDW order is accompanied by short-range order indicative of spin disordering,\cite{Agrestini11} which could be due to the combination of the $T$-dependent ordering wavevector and the slowness in the relaxation to follow the variation.~\cite{Moyoshi11}